Python Script for Conflict Detection in Avails

 def main() -> None:

-parser = argparse.ArgumentParser(description="Broadcast Avail Conflict Detector")
+parser = argparse.ArgumentParser(description="Broadcast avail conflict detector")

-parser.add_argument("--input", type=Path, required=True, help="JSON schedule file")
+parser.add_argument("--input", type=Path, required=True, help="JSON schedule")

 parser.add_argument("--output", type=Path, default=Path("conflicts.json"))